Safety

 - Five basic safety guidelines to prevent accidents while walking, including keeping hands out of pockets, and avoiding using one's phone while walking

-Renewal of Fruitful Think and Act Center
+Renewal of Safety Act Center

-Moreover, in fiscal 2021, we established Safety, Health, Environment fruitful Think and Act Center (SHE-TAC) within the MONOZUKURI Innovation Center with the aim of promoting the development of human resources who know the background and causes of past occupational accidents, consider countermeasures, take individual responsibility for matters of safety, and take initiative to implement preventive measures.
+Moreover, in fiscal 2021, we established Safety Health Environment Fruitful Think and Act Center (SHE-TAC) within the MONOZUKURI Innovation Center with the aim of promoting the development of human resources who know the background and causes of past occupational accidents, consider countermeasures, take individual responsibility for matters of safety, and take initiative to implement preventive measures.
 SHE-TAC has continuously fostered the development of safety and accident prevention-focused company members, providing training at various levels, including for newly-hired and newly-promoted company members, as well as for members at affiliates in Japan.

-From fiscal 2026, the scope of the trainees has been expanded and the name has been renewed as Fruitful Think and Act Center.
+From fiscal 2026, the scope of the trainees has been expanded and the name has been renewed as Safety Act Center.
 In-house safety personnel serve as instructors for the three courses (administrative, engineering, and manufacturing), each of which provides training on past cases of accidents, risks of accidents, and items that must be observed to prevent accidents.
 With regard to accident risk, to develop human resources capable of perceiving hazards as risks, all participating members of the training program, including instructors, conduct hazard prediction to identify which risks are present.

-A total of 7,168 people (7,048 from Toyota Boshoku and 120 from affiliates, business partners, etc.) have participated in the program since its establishment.
+A total of 11,138 people (10,331 from Toyota Boshoku and 807 from affiliates, business partners, etc.) have participated in the program since its establishment.

 Comments from participants